Heramb-Acharya/Pull-Request---Guidewire/README.md

 ## 1. Problem Statement

-India's Q-Commerce delivery partners, riders working for Zepto and Blinkit, are among the most economically vulnerable workers in the gig economy.
-Unlike food delivery riders who can roam across a city, Q-Commerce workers are locked to a hyperlocal zone (2-3 km radius) around a single dark store.
+India's Q-Commerce delivery partners — riders working for Zepto and Blinkit — are among the most economically vulnerable workers in the gig economy.
+Unlike food delivery riders who can roam across a city, Q-Commerce workers are locked to a hyperlocal zone (2–3 km radius) around a single dark store.
 This creates a unique and severe income risk:

 - A single flood, cyclone alert, extreme heat event, or civic shutdown can eliminate 100% of a day's earnings instantly
-- Workers earn Rs.700-900 on good days and Rs.0 on bad days, with no way to recover lost hours
+- Workers earn Rs.700–900 on good days and Rs.0 on bad days, with no way to recover lost hours
-- Chennai's geography makes this especially acute: the northeast monsoon (Oct-Dec), Bay of Bengal cyclones, and April-June heat waves routinely disrupt the OMR/Velachery/Sholinganallur corridor, exactly where Q-Commerce dark stores are concentrated
+- Seasonal disruptions — monsoons, cyclones, extreme heat waves, and civic shutdowns — routinely eliminate entire workdays for riders locked to a single dark store zone, with no income protection whatsoever
 - Currently, no insurance product exists that addresses this specific, parametric, income-loss risk for Q-Commerce workers

-We are insuring lost income only, not vehicles, not health, not accidents.
+We are insuring lost income only — not vehicles, not health, not accidents.
 This is a pure parametric income safety net.

 ---